jpbueno/opencost-oke/README.md

 oci network nsg rules add --nsg-id [YOUR_NSG_ID] --from-json file://opencost-nsg-rule.json
 ```

-8. Access your Load Balancer in the OCI Console and attach the newly created Network Security Group (NSG) to it.:
+8. Access your Load Balancer in the OCI Console and attach the newly created Network Security Group (NSG) to it:

 ![Attach NSG to Load Balancer](./nsg-to-lb.jpg)